gklyne/asqc/README.markdown

     sudo pip install --upgrade asqc

+# Documentation

+Right now, this is pretty much it.
+For a usage summary:

+    asq --help

+See also the examples described below.

 # Example queries

 The directory "examples" contains some sample files containing queries and prefix declarations that can be used with the following commands.